Tinkerforge/doc/en/source/Software/API_Bindings_CSharp.rst

 external reference.

 The NuGet package does neither include the source code of the bindings nor the examples.
-Those are avilable as part of the bindings :ref:`ZIP file
+Those are available as part of the bindings :ref:`ZIP file
 <downloads_bindings_examples>`.